Order types of reflection orders on affine Weyl groups: Abstract

 \section{Abstract}

 In this paper, we investigate the order types of reflection orders on irreducible affine Weyl groups.
-We enumerate all of them and show that these order types are parameterized by deformed Dyck words.
+We show that they are intimately related to the Catalan combinatorics.
+We explicitly describe all of those order types and show that these order types can be parameterized by deformed Dyck words, which can be enumerated by Catalan numbers.